 Dairy Industry in the United Arab Emirates

-The UAE supports approximately 75,000 dairy cattle, producing around 283,000 liters of milk annually.
-Given the challenging climate, the country employs advanced farming techniques and relies on imports to supplement its livestock needs.
+The United Arab Emirates is home to approximately 75,000 dairy cattle, producing around 283,000 liters of milk annually.
+Given the challenging climate conditions, the UAE employs advanced farming techniques and relies on imports to meet its livestock needs.

 Milk Processing and Cheese Production

-The UAE's dairy industry processes both locally sourced and imported milk, producing a wide range of dairy products.
-The growing urbanization and changing dietary preferences have driven cheese production to an estimated 60,000 tons per year, reflecting the evolving tastes of the UAE population.
+The UAE processes both locally sourced and imported milk to produce a diverse range of dairy products.
+With increasing urbanization and evolving dietary preferences, cheese production in the UAE has reached an estimated 60,000 tons per year, reflecting the changing tastes of the population.

 Milk Powder and Whey Production

-With its strategic trade position, the UAE emphasizes milk powder and whey production, bolstering its domestic dairy sector and positioning itself as a potential exporter to neighboring regions.
+Due to its strategic trade position, the UAE places a significant emphasis on milk powder and whey production.
+This focus not only strengthens the domestic dairy sector but also positions the UAE as a potential exporter to neighboring regions.

 Key Dairy Plants and Farms

-Significant players in the UAE dairy industry include Al Ain Dairy, Al Rawabi Dairy Company, and The National Dairy Company, all of which contribute to the sector's growth and evolution.
+Significant players in the UAE dairy industry include Al Ain Dairy, Al Rawabi Dairy Company, and The National Dairy Company.
+These companies are crucial to the growth and innovation within the sector, driving sustainability efforts.

 Significant Market Events

-A major development is the establishment of the Pure Ice Cream facility in Dubai Industrial City, with an AED 80 million investment aimed at local production and innovation.
-Another is the Al Qou’a Dairy Plant, highlighting the UAE's commitment to sustainability in its dairy sector.
+Recent developments in the UAE dairy market include the establishment of the Pure Ice Cream facility in Dubai Industrial City, with an AED 80 million investment aimed at local production and innovation.
+Additionally, the Al Qou’a Dairy Plant demonstrates the UAE's commitment to sustainability.

 Export and Import of Dairy Products

 The UAE is a key importer of dairy products, including 17,000 tons of whole fresh milk in 2024.
-Export capabilities have been enhanced, with 90 tons of butter exported to Russia in November 2024, showcasing the country's growing international reach.
+The country's export capabilities have been enhanced, exemplified by the export of 90 tons of butter to Russia in November 2024.

 Upcoming Events and Developments